bignosethethird/bmp2c/README.md

           aspect ratio of the source image and the width dimension that you specified.
 If you only specify the height but not the width, then the width is likewise calculated based on the source image aspect ratio.
+  -r, --rotate=[degrees to rotate]
+          Rotate the source image either by 90°, 180° or 270°.
   -s, --strech Option
           You can specify both width and height dimensions such that they do not correspond to the source images aspect ratio.
 If you specify the